IamStephan/saber-alt-template/README.md

 - `./dist`
   - Used by the dev server and hot reloading
 - `./prod`
-  - Files that are meant to be consumed by the CMS are in here
+  - Files that are meant to be consumed by the CMS
 - `./src`
   - The bread and butter of the template.

 ### The `./src` folder

 - `./src/globals`
   - Styles and HTML 'templates' that are used on all pages.
-These are guaranteed to be present regardless of the page or page type
+These are guaranteed to be present regardless of the page or type
 - `./src/pages`
-  - To minimize the download size of pages, pages are split into 4 distinct pages.
-Each page has their own set of style and structure guarantees
+  - To minimize the download size of pages, pages are split into 5 distinct pages.
+Each page has their own set of styles and structure guarantees
   - The current list of page types are
     - landing (index)
     - content